nromanen/devops_2025/kateryna_kravchuk/task_18/task_18.md

 2. Select *New* -> *Static site*.
 3. Connect the GitHub account.
 4. Select the repository created in step 0.
-5. Fill in the nessessary details -> *Deploy Static Site*.
+5. Fill in the necessary details -> *Deploy Static Site*.
 6. Wait for the deployment process to complete, then visit this live website.

 ---